tock/tock/doc/Mutable_References.md

 ```

 But what does this mean for Tock?
 As the Tock kernel is single
-threaded, it doesn't have race conditions and so it can in some
+threaded, it doesn't have race conditions and so in some cases it may
-cases be safe for there to be multiple references, as long as they
+be safe for there to be multiple references, as long as they do not
-do not reference inside each other (as in the number/pointer example).
+point inside each other (as in the number/pointer example).
+But Rust
-However, Rust doesn't know this so its rules still hold.
-In practice,
+doesn't know this, so its rules still hold.
+In practice, Rust's rules
-Rust's rules cause problems in event-driven code.
+cause problems in event-driven code.

 ## Issues with Borrowing in Event-Driven code